F.C. Aboomoslem: Recent

-In 2006 Khodadad Azizi joined the club as an advisor, beginning his new life in football management after retirement from playing.
+In 2006 Khodadad Azizi joined the club as an advisor, after retirement from playing.
 Akbar Misaghian the club's manager for the past two seasons resigned after the first week of the 2006–07 season due to financial disagreements with management.
-In January 2007, it became official and Khodadad Azizi was named manager of Aboumoslem.
-He was sacked less than a year later and replaced by Parviz Mazloomi in October 2007.Which he had a good season with the team and finished the league in the top half of the league but the season after he left the club for a better offer and the club had a very difficult season which they avoided the relegation in the last week and changed three head coaches and three chairmen but their instability continued for the 2009–10 season where they finished last and got relegated.
+In January 2007, Khodadad Azizi was named manager of Abu Muslim.
+He was sacked less than a year later and replaced by Parviz Mazloomi in October 2007.
+The club had a very difficult season which they avoided the relegation in the last week and changed three head coaches and three chairmen but their instability continued for the 2009–10 season where they finished last and got relegated.
 In 2014 for the first time in the club's history the team was relegated to the 2nd Division.

 Bankruptcy

 Because of the financial problems suffered by the club, On 7 September 2014 the Ministry of Youth Affairs and Sports declared the bankruptcy of F.C.
-Aboomoslem.
-The new chairman Mehdi Biglari re-established the club in 2014 as Toloe Nasl e Aboomoslem Football Club.
-Aboomoslem restarted operations in 2016 and started competing in the fourth tier.
+Abu Muslim.
+The new chairman Mehdi Biglari re-established the club in 2014 as Toloe Nasl e Abu Muslim Football Club.
+Abu Muslim restarted operations in 2016 and started competing in the fourth tier.